ocorreia18/ocorreia18/README.md

-Hi, I’m Gabriel Correia 🤙
+Hi, I’m Gabriel Correia! 🥇

 I recently start to program and learning complex things (this is more hard that I thought but I will NEVER give up about my desires: to be a good programmer)